CHAPTER ONE – WHAT IS AN ACCESS REQUEST?

 Individuals have a right to obtain a copy of their personal data as well as other supplementary information.
 It helps people understand how your company is using their data and whether you are doing so lawfully.

 For example, Clare has an argument with her solicitor about the fees she was charged for her conveyance.
 She believes her solicitor has overcharged her for the work performed.
-She sends her solicitor an email asking to see copies of all the personal information that the solicitor holds about her.
+She sends her solicitor an email asking to see copies of all the personal information the solicitor holds about her.
 Clare has made an Access Request.

 We discuss these concepts in more detail within the book.